lareponse/dashbored/UX_UI.md

 - premature metaphors
 - false familiarity

-dashbored avoids pretending meaning is already known.
+Dashbored avoids pretending meaning is already known.

 Icons may appear **only after**:
 - repeated use